Zsolt Semjén: Studies

 After high school Semjén worked in the first half of the 1980s in industrial companies.
-He educated in theology at the Pázmány Péter Catholic University.
-In 1992 he graduated from sociology at the University.
-After that he attended Eötvös Loránd University in Budapest professionally bound with Budapest universities.
+He studied theology at the Pázmány Péter Catholic University and received a degree in sociology.
+After that he attended Eötvös Loránd University in Budapest.
 In the second half of the 90s, he had his theology laureatus degree converted to a doctorate in religious studies, and was given an honorary assistant professorship at the university.
 In 2014, he obtained an MA degree in wildlife management from the Faculty of Forestry Engineering of the University of West Hungary.

 Academic misconduct controversy

-According to an article on 18 November 2012 by Heti Világgazdaság, Semjén committed acts of academic misconduct, as he allegedly plagiarised around 40% of his 1991 theological doctoral thesis, parts of which he also resubmitted as his sociology diploma dissertation in 1992.
+According to an article on 18 November 2012 published by Heti Világgazdaság, Semjén committed acts of academic misconduct, as he allegedly plagiarised around 40% of his 1991 theological doctoral thesis.
+Some parts of it were resubmitted in his sociology dissertation.

-Eötvös Loránd University, which awarded Semjén his degree in sociology, confirmed that there is a significant overlap between the works of Semjén and Molnár but that retroactive overriding of the awarding process is unlawful and so will maintain his degree.
-Pázmány Péter Catholic University did not conduct an investigation in the case, and announced that they consider the question closed, thus Semjén still has his PhD degree from that institution.
+Eötvös Loránd University, which awarded Semjén his degree in sociology, confirmed that there is a significant overlap between the works of Semjén and Molnár.
+However, they stated that retroactive overriding of the awarding process is unlawful and his degree has not been revoked.
+Pázmány Péter Catholic University did not conduct an investigation in the case.
+They announced that they consider the question closed.
+Semjén has retained his PhD from the institution.

 Political career

-In 1989, during the political transition, he was among the founders of the Christian Democratic People's Party.
+In 1989, during the political transition, he was one of the founders of the Christian Democratic People's Party.
 He was a member of the executive committee and employee of the National Assembly.
 From 1990 to 1994 he served as district councilor.
-In 1994 he obtained a parliamentary seat in 1997, he was the deputy leader of KDNP.
-After the dissolution of the parliamentary faction of the KDNP, he joined the faction of the Hungarian Democratic Forum.
+In 1994, he obtained a parliamentary seat and would become the deputy leader of KDNP three years later.
+After the dissolution of the parliamentary faction of KDNP, he joined the Hungarian Democratic Forum.
 In 1998, Viktor Orbán gave him the position of secretary of state for the church.
 During this period, an international church summit was organized in Hungary, the disputes with the Apostolic Holy See were settled, state funding of religious education was restored, an agreement was made with the historical churches, and the funding of church institutions performing public tasks was arranged equal to that of the state.
-In 2002 Zsolt Semjén returned to parliament from a list of Fidesz and the Democrats.
+In 2002, Zsolt Semjén returned to parliament from a list of Fidesz and the Democrats.

-Soon, he rejoined the extra-parliamentary KDNP then, and in 2003 became chairman of this party.
-According to his program, the KDNP will remain an independent party in the Fidesz-led alliance that fully accepts the social doctrines of the Christian churches.
+Soon, he rejoined the extra-parliamentary KDNP and in 2003 became chairman.
+According to his program, the KDNP has remained an independent party in the Fidesz-led alliance that fully accepts the social doctrines of the Christian churches.
 Under his leadership, the KDNP formed a cooperation agreement with Fidesz in 2005.
-In 2006 he was re-elected to another parliamentary term and was later re-elected in 2010.
+Following this, he was re-elected in 2006 and 2010.
 In the second government of Viktor Orbán he became minister without portfolio and Deputy Prime Minister.